Facts about Belgrade EXPO 2027

 What happened in Novi Sad

-On November 1, 2024, a concrete canopy collapsed at Novi Sad’s newly renovated railway station, killing 16 people.
-An independent expert investigation has determined that the current Serbian regime bears responsibility for that tragedy.
+On 1 November 2024 a concrete canopy collapsed at Novi Sad’s newly renovated railway station, killing 16 people.
+An independent expert investigation determined that the current Serbian regime bears responsibility for this tragedy.

 The investigation revealed years of bypassed safety standards, opaque contracting, and no meaningful accountability.
 The contractors and officials involved faced no consequences.